Visit the International Balzan Prize Foundation Web site.

 Additional required documents for:

-- Humanities Nominees: a bibliography (including the above-mentioned publications, citing publisher and publication year, and adding translations of original titles should there be works translated into other languages); or
+- Social Sciences and Humanities Nominees: a bibliography (including the above-mentioned publications, citing publisher and publication year, and adding translations of original titles should there be works translated into other languages); or

-- Sciences Nominees: a detailed list of 10-20 of nominee’s most important publications (with full bibliographical citation).
+- Sciences Nominees: a list of 10-20 of nominee’s most important publications (with full bibliographical citation).

 For more information, please contact Liza Scarborough at 471-2877, or firstname.lastname@example.org.